linode/docs/docs/networking/salt/salt-states-apache-mysql-php-fail2ban.md

             - extras
        ~~~

 2. From step one directly above, a file for the `lamp` listing is needed.
-Create a `/etc/salt/base/lamp.sls` file and add the below syntax:
+Create a `/etc/salt/base/lamp.sls` file and add the following:

     {:.file }